-Starting in 2003, The Association Los Andes de Cajamarca (ALAC), Minera Yanacocha's social development arm, and TechnoServe, with support from the International Finance Corporation, helped 22 Cajamarcan businesses grow their capacity to supply the mine's catering facilities with high-quality cheese, preserves and bottled water.
+Starting in 2003, The Association Los Andes de Cajamarca (ALAC), Minera Yanacocha's social development arm, and TechnoServe, with support from the International Finance Corporation, identified and provided mentorship to 54 high-potential businesses.

 “Other consultants just stay at the level of theories and reports, but TechnoServe came to my business and worked directly with me to get results,” Vergara says.

 Initial successes such as this in serving local markets prompted TechnoServe to help these businesses expand to regional and international markets as well.
 As the businesses flourished, TechnoServe withdrew.
 “TechnoServe has demonstrated that Cajamarcan businesses can be competitive,” says Violeta Vigo, executive director of ALAC.